rwc3030/nickyp_audio_tools_final_maxdown_1001/checklist_progress.md

 - Identify any potential edge cases that may not be handled properly. **Status: Resolved**
 - Ensure that all functional requirements are met and documented. **Status: Resolved**
 - All issues have been resolved for the feature. **Status: Complete**
 - Final notes: All tasks related to the feature have been verified and marked as complete.
+The feature is now fully implemented and all issues are resolved.